 (c) the vehicle is parked in or on a building, or on land on which there is a building, by or for a permanent resident of the building who works from his or her home in the building;

-(d) the vehicle is parked in an area provided by the City of Perth for the use of people attending a special event, and a person who attends the event is either the driver of the vehicle or a passenger in it.
+(d) the vehicle is parked in an area provided by the City of Perth for the use of people attending a special event, and a person who attends the event is either the driver of the vehicle or a passenger in it;

+(e) the vehicle is parked within King’s Park (being all of the land from time to time known as Reserve No. 1720, classified as class A).

+[Regulation 5 amended: SL 2022/51 r.
+6.]

 6. Applications for parking bay licence, information etc. prescribed (Act s.
 8(2))

 (1) For the purposes of section 8(2) of the Act, an application by the owner of land or a building for a parking bay licence for the land or building is to include or be accompanied by the following information —